pneumaticdeath/dial-a-grue/README.md

 *Copyright (c) 2014-2015, Charles Marsh, Shubhro Saha & Jan Holthuis.
 All rights reserved.*

 Dial-a-Grue specific code and modifications are released under the MIT license.
-Other files, just as the z-code for various games, is owned by their respeictive authors.
+Other files, just as the z-code for various games, are owned by their respeictive authors.

 Jasper is covered by the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and ["don't hold \[us\] liable"](http://choosealicense.com).
 For the full license text see the [LICENSE.md](LICENSE.md) file.